 Like many plants with fleshy leaves, they have a truly tropical appearance, which belies their relative ease of growth.
-These are much more cold hardy than some of the other tropicals and can even be grown outside into Zone 8, although they might die back during the colder months.
-Indoors, it’s best to focus on juvenile plants because the more popular species among them tend to grow fairly large.
-They are rhizomatous plants (meaning they grow from an underground rhizome), which makes propagation a snap.
+These are much more cold-hardy than some other tropicals and can even be grown outside in USDA Plant Hardiness Zone 8, although they might die back during the colder months.
+Indoors, it's best to focus on juvenile plants because the more popular species among them tend to grow fairly large.
+They are rhizomatous plants (meaning they grow from an underground rhizome), propagating a snap.

 Light: They like morning sun exposure, so an eastern window is perfect.
 Plants that receive more light should get correspondingly more water.
 They can be acclimated to full sun and will frequently appreciate a summer on your balcony or porch.

 Water: They require copious and regular amounts of water.
 Never let the soil dry out, even during the winter season.
-Do not, however, let them sit in waterlogged soil or the rhizome could rot.
+Do not let them sit in waterlogged soil, or the rhizome could rot.

 Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients.
 They are heavy feeders, especially during the growing season.

 Soil: A light, fast-draining potting soil is perfect.

 Depending on the species, you'll probably need to repot your Costus annually at the beginning of the growing season.
 If you want to keep it a manageable size, use this as an opportunity to divide the rhizome and refresh your potting soil, but keep it in the same size pot.
 Some larger species can grow to 10 feet (3 m) or more, so be aware of the potential size issue.